 - a lean angle sensor to stop the engine in case of a turnover.
-In this case, the multi-function display indicates error code 30, but this is not a malfunction.
+In this case, the display will indicate error code 30, but this is not a malfunction.
 Turn the key to "OFF" and then to "ON" to clear the error code.
 Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch. - an engine auto-stop system.
 The engine stops automatically if left idling for 20 minutes.
-In this case, the multi-function display indicates error code 70, but this is not a malfunction.
+In this case, the display will indicate error code 70, but this is not a malfunction.
 Push the start switch to clear the error code and to restart the engine.